jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 #### Customizing the Build

-The [Buildroot Documentation][buildroot-docs] is pretty good and worth a read.
+The [Buildroot Documentation][buildroot-docs] is good and you should probably be reading that first.

 One easy optimization is use [ccache][ccache] to reduce redundant work by the C/C++ preprocessor.